Frequently Asked Questions

 14. What is Lockdown Mode on iPhone?

 Lockdown Mode is an optional high-security mode designed for people who may be targeted by advanced attacks.
 It limits certain apps, network features, and attachments to reduce your attack surface.
-The audit explains when Lockdown Mode might make sense for you.
+The review explains when Lockdown Mode might make sense for you.

 17. How do I know if my iCloud has been hacked?

 Warning signs include unknown devices on your Apple ID, password reset emails you didn’t request, strange App Store charges, or iMessage and FaceTime activity you don’t recognize.
-The audit walks you through a trusted device and security review so you can see what has access to your account.
+The review walks you through a trusted device and security review so you can see what has access to your account.

 18. Is my iPhone safe if someone knows my passcode?

 Not by default.
 If a thief knows your passcode, they can try to change your Apple ID and security settings.
-Features like Stolen Device Protection, a strong alphanumeric passcode, and Require Attention for Face ID are critical protections the audit checks for.
+Features like Stolen Device Protection, a strong alphanumeric passcode, and Require Attention for Face ID are critical protections the review checks for.

 19. Is iCloud safe for private photos?

 Yes, especially with Advanced Data Protection enabled.
 Your iCloud Photos library becomes end-to-end encrypted and is only readable on your trusted devices.
-The audit confirms whether this level of protection is turned on for your account.
+The review confirms whether this level of protection is turned on for your account.